Print

 • 1/4 cup tahini (or use unsweetened peanut butter)

-• 2 tablespoons soy sauce (use tamari to make it vegan)
+• 2 tablespoons light soy sauce (or tamari)

 • 1 tablespoon sesame oil